ChoateProgrammingUnion/CPU-coding-challenge/README.md

 python3 .
 ```
 depends on which challenge you choose to take part in.
 The program is tested only with Python 3.7.
 However, it should work with Python 3.3+.

+# Cooperations

+You may help each other debug their program.
+However, you should not discuss with other students on how to approach each individual challenge.
+If you are really stuck, you can ask for help in `#help` channel of our Discord server.
+A club leader will answer your question if they see fit.

+We really spent a lot of time developing this challenge so please respect our effort.
+We hope you will learn something new when you by doing this challenge.

 Remember, when in doubt, look at Python documentation.